S3-working-group/s3-practical-guide/src/agreements/deliverables.md

 ## Describing Deliverables

-A **deliverable** is something which is provided as a result of an agreement, usually framed as a product, a service.
+A **deliverable** is something which is provided as a result of an agreement, usually framed as products, raw materials, services, experiences or transformation.

 **In the context of an agreement, clearly describing deliverables supports shared understanding**